tianheg/til/html/use-the-value-attribute-with-radio-buttons-and-checkboxes.md

-# Use the value attribute with Radio Buttons and Checkboxes
+# Use The Value Attribute With Radio Buttons And Checkboxes

 ```html
 <form action="https://freecatphotoapp.com/submit-cat-photo">